 Around the tenth mile of any hiking trip, I start pining for a blackberry milkshake.
-On the last stretch of a winding, dusty trail through sagebrush, reaching out now and then to run my fingers through the dry, tall grass cracking in the heat.
-Descending a glacier with an ice ax in one hand and my crampons jingling in my backpack, kicking up snow and squinting against the sun-blazing snow.
-Trudging through mud and shoelace-deep puddles as a downpour thunders on my hood and soaks through my jacket, wool shirt, and long underwear.
-It doesn’t matter.
+Whether I’m trudging along the last stretch of a winding, dusty trail through sagebrush, reaching out now and then to run my fingers through the dry, tall grass cracking in the heat; or descending a glacier with an ice ax in one hand and my crampons jingling in my backpack while each step kicks up snow and I have to squint against the sun-blazing snow; or whether I’m plodding through mud and shoelace-deep puddles as a downpour thunders on my hood and soaks through my jacket, wool shirt, and long underwear—it doesn’t matter.
 I want a blackberry milkshake.
 Never chocolate, or vanilla, or peanut-butter-marshmellow-huckleberry.
 Always blackberry.

 I grew up in the company of blackberries.
 Twenty feet from my bedroom window, a jungle weaved and latticed and writhed into new shapes every spring, ten feet high and aggressive.
-They would drape bunches of thorns, leaves, and berries over our fence and toward our yard, and every summer, my dad would beat them back.
-He’d lop off the dangling limbs, and before he mowed over them, my brother and I would scurry outside and pick off the berries like a pair of vegetarian vultures.
-More blackberry bushes grew in the woods between our front yard and the road, and in the woods by the drainage pond, and along the our street and along Southworth Drive and along the path to the beach and more or less everywhere.
+That jungle draped bunches of thorns, leaves, and berries over our fence and toward our yard, and every summer, my dad beat them back.
+He’d lop off the dangling limbs, and in the fifteen minutes or so before he brought the lawn mower over and hacked the detritus to bits, my brother and I would scurry outside and pick off the berries like a pair of vegetarian vultures.
+More blackberry bushes grew in the woods between our front yard and the road, as well as in the woods by the drainage pond and along our street and along Southworth Drive and along the path to the beach and more or less everywhere.

 On August afternoons when my dad was at work, my mom would take my brother and me blackberry picking.
-We’d get out the large, plastic bowls—orange, red, and blue—and trek all of a hundred yards to the street.
-The perfect blackberry deserves the name; a single red or purple bead bursts tart.
-Find one that’s pure black, the size of a quarter, and swollen tight with juice.
+We’d get out the large, plastic bowls and trek all of a hundred yards to the street.
+The perfect blackberry deserves the name; one with even a single red or purple bead bursts tart.
+We’d hunt pure black berries the size of a quarter, swollen tight with juice.
 I’d pop those ones straight in my mouth.
 Only the imperfect berries made it into my bowl.

 Blackberries came to the Pacific Northwest via Europeans hungry for easy fruit.
 The plants thrived in our mild temperatures and abundant rain, and soon, blackberry gardens became unnecessary.
-They choked out the native vegetation and set up camp along roads, on the edges of yards, and in empty lots.
-Thickets of the thorny plants have so thoroughly invaded that “control of Himalayan blackberry and evergreen blackberry is not required because the species are widespread throughout Western Washington” (King Country noxious weed policy).
-Blackberries out-compete native plants and form dense, inhospitable thickets, and their thickets form dense, inhospitable fields.
+The newcomers choked out the native vegetation and set up camp along roads, on the edges of yards, and in empty lots.
+Thickets of the thorny plants so thoroughly invaded that today, “control of Himalayan blackberry and evergreen blackberry is not required because the species are widespread throughout Western Washington” (King Country noxious weed policy).
+Blackberries out-compete native plants and build dense, inhospitable tangles, and their tangles build dense, inhospitable fields.
 Nothing else can grow in a blackberry jungle.

-These PNW-newcomers funded a good part of my semi-adult life.
+These plants funded a good part of my semi-adult life.
 I spent my high school and college summers mowing, weed-whacking, and clearing brush, which meant I cut blackberries with machetes and clippers, wrestled blackberries with gloves and boots, and pried blackberries out of the ground with picks and shovels.
-I would heap the detritus in a pile and burn it, only to repeat the process over again a month later.
+I would heap the detritus in a pile and burn it, only to repeat the process a month later.
 A blackberry bush can grow twenty-five feet in a year.
 Repeat.
 A blackberry bush can emerge from the mangled remains of a few roots.
 Repeat.
-My arms bled from blackberries thorns, and amid sweat and thorns, I found hundreds of perfect berries.
+My arms bled from blackberries thorns.
 Repeat.
+Amid sweat and thorns, I found hundreds of perfect berries.